Discover folk - the CRM for people-powered businesses

 Cons

-• Limited advanced features: Lacks in-depth analytics and complex reporting capabilities, which might be a limitation for larger hedge funds.
+- Limited advanced features: Lacks in-depth analytics and complex reporting capabilities, which might be a significant limitation for 20-50 person hedge funds requiring sophisticated data analysis.

-• Basic email marketing capabilities: Built-in email marketing features are relatively basic, requiring third-party integrations for advanced needs.
+- Basic email marketing capabilities: Built-in email marketing features are relatively basic, requiring third-party integrations for advanced needs that mid-sized teams often require.

-• Limited customer support: Primarily offers support through email and an online help center, with no live chat or phone support.
+- Limited customer support: Primarily offers support through email and an online help center, with no live chat or phone support, which can be problematic for larger teams.

-• No built-in phone or SMS integration: Lacks direct communication functionalities, which could be a disadvantage for funds relying on these channels.
+- No built-in phone or SMS integration: Lacks direct communication functionalities, which could be a disadvantage for funds relying on these channels for investor relations.

-• Scalability concerns: May not be as scalable for rapidly growing hedge funds with more complex CRM requirements.
+- Scalability concerns: May not be suitable for 20-50 person hedge funds with complex CRM requirements and rapid growth needs.

 Price and plans